inventiveacademy/interns-oct2018/README.md

 ## Create a new /boards endpoint, and test it
 The project contains a board endpoint that returns the names and ids of all boards on the Trello account

+Must have a file (env.yml) that locates at parent of web-service folder contains account's info to access the Trello

 Use serverless to deploy /boards endpoint using npm run deploy

 Time permitting, we will use jest mock to write test for the endpoint